mfaria-p/SQL_DataScience/Relational_Databases_DDL.md

-# Introduction to Relational Databases
+# Introduction to Relational Databases and DDL Statements

 ## Overview